tian3rd/30ANUShortGuide/README.md

 - Parking Map: https://services.anu.edu.au/files/guidance/ANU_Designated_Parking_Map_October_2019.pdf Pink and blue areas which are Permit only or Pay as you go places are fine to park on.

+### How to get your Australian licence?

+- If you have your C licence in your original country, then you may get a full licence depending on your age and hometown.
+- If you want to start from scratch, there are also lots of options to get your licence.

 ## Sports